AI-Assisted Multilingual Support Knowledge Loop

 • Keep canonical source content in one language and derive localized variants with review.

-• Add a contradiction check against current policy docs before publication.
+• Add contradiction checks against current policy docs, macro libraries, and approved knowledge content before publication.

-• Automate draft routing by product area owner.
+• Automate draft routing by product area owner, region, and severity.

 • Run weekly “new issue” detection for emerging categories not yet documented.